Read the Latest

 For more information about research, please call our main office at 412-692-6438.

-An interview with Cardiothoracic Surgeon Peter Wearden, MD, PhD, of the Heart Institute at Children’s Hospital of Pittsburgh of UPMC.
+An interview with Cardiothoracic Surgeon Peter Wearden, MD, PhD, of the Heart Institute at UPMC Children’s Hospital of Pittsburgh.

 Dr. Vellody: Hello again to everyone and welcome to the Down Syndrome Center of Western Pennsylvania podcast.
 As always, I am your host Dr. Kishore Vellody.
 Today, I am grateful to have Dr. Peter Wearden joining me on the podcast.
 Dr. Wearden is a pediatric cardiothoracic surgeon here at Children’s Hospital of Pittsburgh.
 Pete, thanks for joining us today on the podcast.
 Could you please give us a brief background of your training?